C.5.1

 In astronomy, the pattern of spectral lines from a star or galaxy is compared with the same pattern measured in a laboratory.
 If the whole pattern has shifted, the source is moving relative to us along the line of sight.
 A shift to longer wavelengths shows recession; a shift to shorter wavelengths shows approach.

-If a relation between recessional speed and distance has been established, such as Hubble’s law for sufficiently distant galaxies, redshift can also be used to estimate distance.
-The chain goes like this: measure spectral shift → infer recessional speed → use the speed–distance relation to infer distance.
-It’s indirect, but very powerful.
+If a relation between recessional speed and distance has been established, such as Hubbleâs law for sufficiently distant galaxies, redshift can also be used to estimate distance.
+The chain of reasoning is: measure spectral shift infer recessional speed use the speedâdistance relation to infer distance.
+The observation is indirect, but itâs powerful.

-Not every redshift is simply a Doppler shift caused by motion through space.
+Not every redshift is just a Doppler shift caused by motion through space.
 Gravitational fields can redshift light, and the expansion of spacetime produces cosmological redshift.
 For this topic, keep the distinction clear: Doppler redshift is about relative motion; other redshifts have different physical origins.

 Once the tangential speed at the edge is known, the rotational period can be estimated from